Outcome Prediction for High Risk AML Patients

 and of 88.6% for 2-year nonsurvival

-The discriminatory data patterns (disease classification masks) contain 7 parameters for the 5-year classification and 12 parameters for the 2-year classifications (fig.3) .
+Discriminatory data patterns (disease classification masks) contain 7 parameters for 5-year prediction and 12 parameters for 2-year classifications (fig.3) .
 Patient age and %CD4, %CD45 positive AML blasts are equally selected in both classifications.
-The other parameters of the disease classification masks are different.

-The reclassification of the learning set shows that correct classification is obtained in most instances with mask coincidence factors between 0.57-1.00.
-This indicates that already a partial fit of the patient classification masks with the two disease classification masks >5-year survivors and 5-year nonsurvivors is sufficient for correct classifications (fig.4).
-The differences between the predictive (fig.5) and the prognostic (fig.6) disease classification masks illustrate that individualised and group oriented predictions refer to quite different parameter patterns.
+The reclassification of the learning set indicates correct patient classifications with mask coincidence factors between 0.57-1.00 (fig.4) despite only partial coincidence of patient classification masks with the two disease classification masks >5-year survivors and <5-year nonsurvivors.
+Individually predictive (fig.3) and group oriented prognostic (fig.5) disease classification masks contain different parameters.

 4. Conclusion and Outlook:

-identify high risk patients with high predictive values.
+identifies early on individual high risk patients with high predictive

 Cytogenetic parameters were not

-as opposed to the CD antigen expression on all cells.
+as opposed to CD antigens expressed on all cells.